 Wichita’s downtown is a place where you can experience the sights and sounds of the city and find unique attractions like the Wichita-Sedgwick Co.
 Historical Museum located in the original 1890 City Hall, exciting entertainment every day of the week and historic landmarks nearby like the Keeper of the Plains.

-Downtown Wichita has spearheaded place making projects like the ICT Pop-Up Urban Park, an outdoor space and regular gathering spot for food trucks and lunch-goers, and Gallery Alley, an under-utilized alley that is now a vibrant public space, complete with a local art, a portable concert stage, a screen for outdoor movies and outdoor seating.
+The organization has spearheaded place-making projects like the ICT Pop-Up Urban Park, Naftzger Park (an outdoor space and regular gathering spot for food trucks and lunch-goers), and Gallery Alley (an under-utilized alley that is now a vibrant public space, complete with a local art, a portable concert stage, a screen for outdoor movies and outdoor seating).
 They’ve also assisted in making getting around effortless, affordable and convenient.

 Old Town is nestled in the heart of Wichita, just east of downtown.
 Among the brick-lined streets and historic lampposts are a collection of converted brick warehouses dating back to the late 1800s.
 Built with brick and native limestone accents, these distinctive architectural features define the character of Old Town.

 Don’t miss the Museum of World Treasures, River City Brewing Co., Public at the Brickyard and Mort’s Martini & Cigar Bar, plus many more eateries, sports bars and entertainment venues while you’re exploring Old Town Wichita.

 Douglas Design District has more than 300 locally-owned businesses with an emphasis on design, located along Douglas Avenue between Washington and Glendale.
 It’s a wonderfully diverse community of businesses, retail and residential neighborhoods, including the popular and historic College Hill, which is home to the Frank Lloyd Wright Allen House Museum and Study Center.